A reader having a crisis of faith sent me an e-mail describing his situation; with permission I’m posting excerpts from it with my responses:

 I’m not sure where I’m going, whether I can stay as a Christian, or move on.
 I doubt being an Atheist is nearby, I do believe (as I have always, even when I wasn’t a Christian) there is something more to it.
 I don’t find it convincing that evolution could produce such complexity through random processes.
 Sure, design is a pretty rubbish argument, but so are genetic algorithms.

 Unfortunately, within those places, I’m a little unsure where to tell you to start.
 TalkOrigins is great because it’s free.
-Among Dawkins’ books, The Greatest Show on Earth is the one that presents the evidence for evolution, but if the issue is clearing up the misunderstandings of evolution promoted by creationists, The Blind Watchmaker might be better.
+Among Dawkins’ books, The Blind Watchmaker might be better.
 The Selfish Gene is my favorite Dawkins book, but it’s more about the finer points of evolutionary theory than countering creationists.

 Obviously it’s tough to make a conversion or deconversion online, Leah Really impressed me, even though I was somewhat unimpressed with her going to Catholicism and citing moral grounds as a reason after have blogged so much about how they were morally dodgy.
 That’s her though, not me, and I’m not sure how to go about things….
 Maybe I’ll be able to retain my faith, but I’m really not confident in that.